UPDATED: SEPTEMBER 18, 2023 | 2 MIN READ

 Outside of Open Enrollment, you may be eligible to choose a Marketplace plan. if you qualify for a Special Enrollment Period.
 Like short-term plans, shop around to find coverage that meets your health and financial needs.

-How long does my health insurance last after I quit my job?
+When does health insurance expire after leaving job?

 You’ll likely have two months to continue using your health coverage after losing your job.
 And if you like your employer-sponsored health plan, you can keep your job-based insurance plan through COBRA.